beginning of content

 What should I expect during an appointment with a neurosurgeon?

-Your neurosurgeon is there to provide you with the best treatment for your condition.
-Part of this, is to assess if surgery is the best course of treatment for you.
-They will be able to tell you more about your diagnosis, treatment alternatives and the best course of care.
+Your neurosurgeon will decide if surgery is the best course of treatment for you.
+They will be able to tell you more about your diagnosis, the best course of care and treatment alternatives.

-If you need surgery, your neurosurgeon can also help you set expectations for surgical outcomes.
+If you need surgery, your neurosurgeon can help you understand the likely outcomes.

 How can I find a neurosurgeon?

-It can sometimes take months to get an appointment with a neurosurgeon in private practice for a matter that is not urgent.
-If it is urgent, your general practitioner can try to help you schedule an appointment so you are seen more quickly.
+It can sometimes take months to get an appointment with a neurosurgeon in private practice.
+If it's urgent, your doctor can try to help you get seen more quickly.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.